mohyaz11/OptimumSetupBook/manuscript/DeploymentTargets.md

 ![](images/deploymenttargets-dabaseroles.png)

 The reason we recommend including the role `OctoFX` is for organization and searching.
-Tou can then use the filtering functionality on the deployment target page to find all the machines being used for OctoFX deployments.
+Using the filtering functionality on the deployment target page you can see all the machines for OctoFX.

 ![](images/deploymenttargets-rolefilter.png)